Interior and Exterior Architectural Features

 The Crowning Ornament

 The California State Capitol was in part modeled after the United States Capitol, which features a bronze statue of “Freedom” as its crowning ornament.
-Given the already marked resemblance between the two capitols’ architecture, the absence of a statue on the California State Capitol was intended to distinguish the two buildings.
-In addition, the presence of a gold ball, reminiscent of a gold nugget, reminds visitors to the Capitol of California’s Gold Rush heritage.
+Given the already marked resemblance between the two capitols, the absence of a statue on the California State Capitol was intended to distinguish the two buildings.
+The presence of a gold ball, reminiscent of a gold nugget, reminds visitors to the California Capitol of the state’s Gold Rush heritage.

 Not everyone, however, was happy with the design.
 Gordon Cummings, the second Capitol architect, expressed his displeasure for the ornament to the Capitol Commissioners.
-Minutes of a June 1872 meeting reflect that Cummings, citing his own and “universal public opinion,” urged the Commission to authorize the purchase of a bronze statue, which he argued would be more suitable than the gold ball which was “simply ridiculous and abominable.”
-He warned the Commission that, if the change was not authorized, “whatever may be the other beauties of the building and grounds, the defect will forever remain a slur on our taste….”
-Cummings went as far as soliciting estimates for a statue, including a bronze sculpture inspired by American artist Hiram Powers’ “California.”
-The exact reason is unknown, but the statue never became a reality.
+Minutes of a June 1872 meeting reflect that Cummings, citing his own and “universal public opinion,” urged the Commission to authorize the purchase of a bronze statue, which he argued would be more suitable than the “simply ridiculous and abominable” gold ball.
+He warned the Commission that if the change was not authorized, “whatever may be the other beauties of the building and grounds, the defect will forever remain a slur on our taste.”
+Cummings went as far as soliciting estimates for a statue, including a bronze sculpture inspired by American artist Hiram Powers’ California.
+Though the exact reason is unknown, the statue never became a reality.

 Interesting Fact: Gilding the Cupola

 In July 1880, the Capitol building received another spectacular embellishment – the gilding of the cupola roof directly below the ball.
 This sparkling gold enhancement made the Capitol an even more attractive focal point from around the city.